-This page will help you understand Wyoming alcohol laws and avoid expensive fines or even jail.
+This page will help you understand Wyoming alcohol laws.
+That will help you avoid expensive fines or even jail.
 Not to mention time and embarrassment.

 Wyoming alcohol laws apply both to residents and visitors.
 It’s easy to forget that Wyoming’s alcohol laws may be different than those in some other states.
 But ignorance of this fact carries no weight in court.